joecupano/SIGpi/development/pre-7.md

 - Save and exit

-## Developer Notes

 ### Debian Packages
 To speed up installation, beginning in SIGpi 6.X we started building our own aarch64 and amd64 Debian packages for select software when the latest packages are not available from Ubuntu or Raspberry Pi OS.

-We began with SDRangel for aarch64 (RPi) and slowly adding packages alopng the was.
+We began with SDRangel for aarch64 (RPi) and slowly adding packages along the way.
 The debian packages we install can be found in **~/SIG/SIGpi/debs**.
 They are built to be SIGpi independent so as long as your particualr build has the dependencies installed, these packages should install normally with **sudo dpkg -i <package-name>**.

-For SDR software we only compile the packages to support RTL-SDR, HackRF, PlutoSDR, LimeSuite and SDRplay.
-For other SDR you can recompile - see next section.

 ### Building and/or Installing Packeges
-If our packages do not support your SDR device, you can install SDR drivers per your device's instructions and comile a new version.
-Using SDRangel as an example you would first remove SDRangel if already installed and then compile and install a new SDRangel build as follows:
+If our packages do not support your SDR device, you can install SDR drivers per your device's instructions and compile a new version.
+Using SDRangel as an example you would first purge SDRangel if already installed and then compile and install a new SDRangel build as follows:

 ```
-SIGpi remove sdrangel
+SIGpi purge sdrangel
 SIGpi build sdrangel
 ```